 It will be different for everyone!

-These are all obviously personal opinions and experiences, but while playing side-scroll platformers, I always have an urge to replay sections a little faster or cleaner.
+While playing side-scroll platformers, I always have an urge to replay sections a little cleaner than my previous attempt.
 This gaming environment wakes up my inner speedrunner.
-That’s exactly what you’re looking for.
-It doesn’t matter if you’ve never touched the game in your life, if it falls under your preferred categories of video games and character control — if you can pretty much just pick up a controller and go, that’s the type of game you should definitely consider for speedrunning.
-The key words there, for me, are “pick up a controller”…
+That’s exactly what you’re looking for!
+It doesn’t matter if you’ve never touched the game in your life.
+If you can pretty much just pick up a controller and go, that’s a good starting point!
+That’s the type of game you should consider as your first speedrun.

 4. Choose a game you have easy access to